When it comes to working dog breeds, Norway seems to have it all.

 Due to their territorial nature, the Black Norwegian Elkhound does not do well with other dogs and may become aggressive towards them.
 Smaller pets are at high risk of being attacked due to the strong hunting instinct of the breed.[table id=84 /]

 1. Do Black Norwegian Elkhounds like to swim?

 The Norwegian Elkhound has a thick double coat of fur that can become very heavy when wet.
 This can make swimming difficult.

-Furthermore, the Norwegian Elkhound nordic dog breed and is accustomed to Arctic weather.
+Furthermore, the Norwegian Elkhound is a nordic dog breed accustomed to Arctic weather.

 They would not be found swimming in their natural environment.
 Though they can be trained to swim, they do not have a natural tendency to enjoy it.

 2. How can I ensure that my Norwegian Elkhound doesn’t become obese?

 As mentioned above, Norwegian Elkhounds can be prone to obesity.